What Delta Owes You If They Damage Your Bag

 International treaties require compensation, typically as a reimbursement per pound of luggage.

-Will airlines cover damages to wheels and straps?
+Does Delta cover damage to wheels and straps?

 According to the Department of Transportation, airlines cannot exclude liability for damages to wheels, straps, handles, and other parts of baggage that are more commonly broken.